 2014 has also seen a recovery of the Euro against the Sterling pound and this has encouraged purchases in European countries greatly on top of the list being Portugal and Italy.
 To demonstrate how this has increased the urge to invest overseas here is an explanation.
 In January 2014, the rates were at £1/€1.27 and £1/€1.27 in December the same year.
 This means that a €150,000 property is around £6000 cheaper to a UK buyer than it was in January.
 As 2015 approaches however, the wavering of these currencies likely with the elections will greatly affect overseas investments in early 2015.
 It is simply natural and almost inevitable for currencies of a country in election mood to waver and UK is expected to be no different.
 In the second half of 2015 however, it is expected to pick again when the election uncertainties subside and then people can start planning again on getting property overseas.

 In the 2014 autumn statement, changes in stamp duty were announced which introduce a graduated system making cheaper to buy property in the UK.
-This is expected to be of help to those who would like to sell their property in UK for funding in moving to overseas as they plan their move in advance helping them get the much money they need for investing abroad later on.
+According to an estate agents in Bolton, this is expected to be of help to those who would like to sell their property in UK for funding in moving to overseas as they plan their move in advance helping them get the much money they need for investing abroad later on.
 New pension rules to be implemented in April 2015 are also expected to favor retirees who would like to invest abroad.
 They will be allowed to take their pension in lump sums rather than buy annuities as is currently required by law.
 This will give them money for making investments in the latter half of 2015.
 With UK’s base interest rates as well as Eurozone’s being at their lowest and expected to remain so into late 2015, the mortgage rates are at the lowest and this is expected to further reinvigorate investments in 2015 especially in European countries.

 In conclusion, according to Overseas Guides Company, the elections in 2015 are likely to result in a decrease in overseas property investments but the numbers are likely to pick later on in the year thanks to a stable economy among other financial eases to be seen in the country within this period.